Step 2: Choose a Toolkit or Article.

 An Article provides basic information about a topic.
 Some Articles include Forms.
 Articles have this symbol:

-This article contains information on terminating parental rights.
+This article provides information on Runaway Reporting/Harboring Laws.
 This article was provided by Texas Appleseed.